-Expenses in this category consist of costs associated with our marketing and sales activities and costs associated with administrative activities.
+Expenses in this category consist of costs associated with our marketing and sales activities as well as customer service and supply chain administration, and costs associated with administrative activities.

 Marketing and sales costs include the fees of third-party service providers supporting public relations, advertising, website and social media programs, and related activities.
 The direct costs of customer engagement (e.g., promotional material and trade show participation) are included.
-Marketing and sales expenses also include the compensation paid to individual contractors assigned to such roles.
-As of December 31, 2021, nine of our total marketing and sales staff of 15 were individual contractors.
+Marketing and sales expenses also include the compensation paid to individual contractors performing such roles.
+As of December 31, 2022, nine of our total marketing and sales staff of 15 were individual contractors.